wevisdemo/e-initiative-template/README.md

 ### Configuration file

 Most of the campaign information can be configured via [`e-initiative.config.mjs`](e-initiative.config.mjs).
-Explanation can be found by hovering at the configuration keys (on JSDoc-supported IDE) or the [type definition file](src/models/config.d.ts).
+Explanation can be found by hovering at the configuration keys (on JSDoc supported IDE) or the [type definition file](src/models/config.d.ts).
 Configuration should be updated first so that you will know what is not covered and require editing the source code.

 ### Campaign website

 #### Development

 - Website content can be directly edited through source code.
 The index page entry point to get started is [`src/pages/index.astro`](src/pages/index.astro).
 - UI components are from either [Daisy UI v3](v3.daisyui.com) or custom-made available in [`src/components`](src/components).
-Svelte is mainly used but you can install additional[ UI Framework integration for Astro](https://docs.astro.build/en/guides/framework-components/)
+Svelte is mainly used, but you can install additional[ UI Framework integration for Astro](https://docs.astro.build/en/guides/framework-components/)
 - Color theme defined in [`e-initiative.config.mjs`](e-initiative.config.mjs) is available as a Tailwind class.
 For VSCode users, Tailwind extension is recommended for Tailwind class auto-completion.
 - Typography CSS global utility classes are defined in [`src/styles/typography.css`](src/styles/typography.css) and ready to be used.
 - Design system corresponds to the [Figma](https://www.figma.com/design/CmcP7sbvY4KSRshC2fKCfD/e-initiative-template)